loot/libloot/docs/metadata/data_structures/message.rst

 Equality
 --------

 The equality of two message data structures is determined by comparing the values of their ``content`` keys.
-As the values of the keys can be different types, a comparison value is selected for each message using the following logic:

-* If a value's type is a localised content list, then the English content string in that list is selected as the comparison value.
-* If a value's type is a string, then that string is selected as the comparison value.

-The two message data structures are then equal if their lowercased comparison values are identical.
+If a content key is a string, it is treated as a localised content list containing a single English-language string.
+The two message data structures are then equal if their localised content lists are identical.

 Examples
 --------